minirei/foodies/README.md

 - Implement global context to allow background-colour switching upon triggering certain events in the DOM (scrolling).
 I think this is achieved w/ framer motion & react-intersection-observer.
   - the colours are whitesmoke, palegoldenrod & lightcoral.
 - Make the actual MENU
-- adjust HomeLaunchSection to have the launch date as a banner going across the screen
+- adjust HomeLaunchSection to have the launch date as a banner going across the screen (NOW ADD ANIMATIONS!!!)
+- adjust gallery section to follow stockdutchdesign's lookbook format

 ## Website - The Stack